dev-jerin/medsync/README.md

 ## 🚀 Usage
 Open XAMPP and start Apache and MySQL.

-Open your browser and navigate to http://localhost/medsync/.
+Open your browser and navigate to http://localhost/medsync/ (URL may change based on port you use).

 Register a new account (requires email-based OTP verification) or log in with the default admin credentials (admin / password) to access the admin dashboard.